Best True Crime On Netflix 2022: Here are the 10 most highly rated true crime TV shows on Netflix

 According to Statista, true crime falls into the most popular genre of TV Shows for the UK, gathering 44.3% of the audience demand.

-And in order to discover what the globe’s favourite crime drama of the year, this Google search data showed us which true crime docs were the most searched for in 2022 with a little help from Parrot Analytics.
+And in order to discover what the globe’s favourite crime drama of the year, this Google search data showed us which true crime docs were the most searched for in 2022 with a little help from Heriot-Watt University research.

 Here are the top 10 true crime movies, documentaries and series of the year.